nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `delete_contact INDEX`

-- Deletes contact details to the internship application at the specified `INDEX`.
+- Deletes contact details added to the internship application at the specified `INDEX`.
 - The index refers to the index number shown in the displayed internship list.
 - The index must be a positive integer 1, 2, 3, …​